howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 ## Weekends #4

 This was the weekend to join the central spine of the board's frame and the edge rails together.
-Jarvis Boards recommends butt block joints but I decided on scarf joints to save a tad bit of weight.
+Jarvis Boards recommends butt block joints but I decided on scarf joints to save a tad bit of weight and it just looks cleaner.
 I used my belt sander to create the scarfs on the thin plywood, then glued them with epoxy thickened with silica powder.

 ![prep for sanding](/images/hobby/paddling/sup/scarf-joints_03-800.jpg)